Akasho09/DriftPro/README.md

 ### 🔐 Security
+- OAuth via NextAuth.js – Users can log in securely using Google or GitHub accounts.

 - Implements ACID-compliant transactions using PostgreSQL.

 - Sensitive data is encrypted at rest and in transit.

 - Prisma ensures safe and validated database queries.

+### 💸 Wallet Transactions

+- Add Money – Funds are added to the wallet after verification from the bankHook service, simulating a bank webhook verification.

+- Send Money – Users can transfer money to other registered users internally (pseudo-transactions).

+- Transaction Logs – All wallet operations are logged and auditable.

 ### 📈 Roadmap